Lorli von Trapp Campbell, of 'Sound of Music' family, dies

 The Austrian traditions her mother brought to Vermont from Europe played a big part in the family life, daughter Hope McAndrew, of East Hardwick, Vermont, said Thursday.

-While McAndrew said they all knew every word from “The Sound of Music,” they also knew the songs the family sang while touring North America, long before the musicals.
+While McAndrew said they all knew every word from the songs from “The Sound of Music,” they also knew the songs the family sang while touring North America, long before the musicals.

 “They did amazing Christmas concerts that she would describe to us.
-And they were really touching, they were,” McAndrew said.
+And they were really touching,” McAndrew said.
 “She had very fond memories of those Christmas concerts.”

 People are also reading…

-Note: This story has been corrected to show that the children knew every word to the songs from “The Sound of Music,” not every word of the musical or movie.
-This story was first published on Oct.
-21, 2021.
-It was updated on Oct.
-22, 2021 to correct that Eleonore “Lorli” von Trapp Campbell was a half-sibling to the children depicted in “The Sound of Music,” not a stepsibling.